iclcv/icl/manual/modules/filter.rst

 two dedicated image filter interfaces for the above mentioned *1 to 1* and *2 to 1* input-output combinations.
-To obviate further misunderstandings, we call these filter sets *Unary-* and *Binary* operators -- or short, **UnaryOp** and **BinaryOp**.
+To obviate further misunderstandings, we call these filter sets *Unary-* and *Binary* operators -- or short, :icl:`UnaryOp` and :icl:`BinaryOp`.
 Each of these sets is represented by an equally named C++-class-interface, which is inherited by all implemented filters in that group.

 .. _filter.cliptoroi: